-The global travel industry is enjoying continued growth.
+The global travel industry enjoyed continued growth over recent years.
 However these are not easy times to be in the hotel sector.
 Strategist Jo Kassis spent 10 years working at Four Seasons Hotels and explains how refocusing on the basics of brand strategy can help hotels struggling with the changes they are facing.

 Hotel brands are facing mounting pressure from new platforms that are threatening their bottom lines.
 Online travel agents continue to divert 64% of the online bookings market, costing hotels up to 30% in commission.
 In addition to this, accommodation rental platforms like Airbnb, Mint House, and Sonder are expanding their offer to become serious competition across all hotel segments.